Key Quotes in Notes from a Coma

 - Speaker and Context: Description of Patrick’s artwork, particularly after his coma, as a unique form of communication.
 It reveals his internal world.

-- Analysis: This quote highlights art as an alternative mode of expression when conventional language fails.
+- Analysis: art as an alternative mode of expression when conventional language fails.
 It suggests a profound inner life existing independently of verbal communication.
 This reinforces themes of consciousness and alternative forms of understanding.

 - Exam Application: Relevant for discussing the role of art, non-verbal communication, or the novel’s exploration of profound subjective experiences.